bgstieber/APRA-PD-DAS-2019/apra_presentation_outline.md

 > Additionally, the presenter will comment on some of the larger trends in fundraising.
 These trends include the increasing concentration of giving, the continued deviation from the 80/20 Pareto principle, and the potential disruption in philanthropy caused by the ultra-wealthy.

+__Learning Objective #1__:  Attendees will learn the principles for implementing and interpreting some popular unsupervised learning techniques.

+__Learning Objective #2__:  Attendees will learn about the increasing influence of large donors on philanthropy, enforcing the importance of exploring data for this group.

 __Important Dates__:

 - __MONDAY MAY 20__: Email draft PowerPoint to speaker liaison (assigned in March) & schedule call to discuss